 The flexible alternative for powerful support AI

-For teams who want powerful, customizable AI without getting locked into a single ecosystem, eesel AI offers a different path.
-It's designed to plug into the tools you already use and trust, including help desks like Zendesk, Freshdesk, and Intercom, along with all the other places your knowledge is stored.
+For teams who want to enhance their setup with customizable AI that works within the HubSpot ecosystem, eesel AI is a great complementary option.
+It’s designed to plug into the tools you already use, including help desks like Zendesk, Freshdesk, and Intercom, providing a bridge between your external knowledge and your CRM.

-Ready to try an AI solution that adapts to your business, not the other way around?
-Try eesel AI for free or book a demo to see how it works.
+Ready to see how an integrated AI solution can help your business?
+Try eesel AI for free or book a demo to see how it works with your team.

 Frequently asked questions